ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 preprocessor attempts to mask the data using Natural Earth mask files (that are vectorized rasters).
-As mentioned above, the spatial resolution of the the Natural Earth masks are much higher than any typical global model (10m for land and 50m for ocean masks).
+As mentioned above, the spatial resolution of the the Natural Earth masks are much higher than any typical global model (10m for land and glaciated areas and 50m for ocean masks).

 See also :func:`esmvalcore.preprocessor.mask_landsea`.